He should be a man of good character and conscience.

 “I believe there are five pervasive messages of failure that young women are receiving today,” Dafoe Whitehead says.

-- Teenage sex has nothing to do with having a healthy marriage later.
-Two-thirds of today’s teens believe it is okay to have sex if you are in love.
-Unfortunately, the consequences of teen sex can last a lifetime--but the relationship usually doesn’t.
+Teenage sex has nothing to do with having a healthy marriage later.
+Two-thirds of today’s teens believe it is OK to have sex if you are in love.
+Unfortunately, the consequences of teen sex can last a lifetime–but the relationship usually doesn’t.

-- It is okay to have kids first because you can find a guy later.
+It is OK to have kids first because you can find a guy later.
 The highest percentage of unwed births today are to women in their 20s.
-Although they hope to find a guy later on, evidence shows that their chances of successful marriage, or every marrying at all, decline.
+Although they hope to find a guy later on, evidence shows that girls’ chances of a successful marriage, or ever marrying at all, decline.

 “The truth is, young women in their teens and 20s should have tremendous hope for a successful marriage in the future,” Dafoe Whitehead says.

-A lot can be done in the teen years to prepare for a healthy marriage later.
+A lot can be done for girls in their teen years to prepare for a healthy and successful marriage later.